 - Operations and Maintenance Technician

 - Equipment Operator

 There were about 51,500 jobs for Computer Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Computer Operator.
-The BLS estimates 3,400 yearly job openings in this field.
+There will be an estimated 3,400 positions for Computer Operator per year.

 The states with the most job growth for Computer Operator are Washington, Maryland, and Alaska.
 Watch out if you plan on working in Illinois, Ohio, or West Virginia.
 These states have the worst job growth for this type of profession.